 This reasonably priced loafer comes with all the bells and whistles (and tassels!).
 Croc-embossed leather and a tassel take this loafer to stylish new heights with detail and texture to offset your sleek suiting.
 Known for their comfortable and stylish shoes at a price that won’t break the bank, Florsheim is always a sure bet to up your shoe game.

 Best Budget Buy

 Not sure loafers are right for you?
-ASOS makes it easy to try out the style without digging deep into your pockets with their navy suede and tan leather loafers.
-Keep it casual and pair these loafers with your favorite T-shirt and jeans to wear on any Sunday funday for a snazzy-not-shabby look that’s totally comfortable.
+Steve Madden makes it easy to try out the style — without digging deep into your pockets — with their navy leather loafers with stripe webbed-detailing.
+Keep it casual and pair these loafers with your favorite T-shirt and jeans to wear on any Sunday funday for a snazzy look that’s totally comfortable.

 Yes, you can still get the same iconic Gucci style that made a splash back in the ‘50s!
 While Gucci has put out newer versions of the horsebit loafer (some even with crazy cool embroideries), it’s a sure bet that this loafer (approaching its 60th anniversary!) is worth every penny to sport for years to come.

 For a fresh look on the classic shoe style, Want Les Essentiels updated the penny loafer with a white and tan color-stacked outer sole to accent the smooth, black leather upper.
 Combined with a slimmer silhouette, this option is the perfect loafer for the modern man to incorporate into his everyday style.